Difficulty

 Once all the cables are through, attach the top and bottom face plates.

-The choice of face plate will accommodate the electrical cord and, if necessary, the coaxial cable.
+The choice of face plate will accommodate the data, video, audio, coaxial or cables.
 Choose a wall plate with a flexible opening to run the wires and cables through as an option to a plate with a coaxial cable jack.

 Replace the TV